coolwanglu/pdf2htmlEX/README.md

 ### Windows

-I've tested with CYGWIN without any problem, and I believe it also works on MinGW without many modifications.
+I have tested with CYGWIN without any problem, and I believe it also works on MinGW without many modifications.

 ### Build from source